nathanrw/nuklear-cffi/README.rst

  - cffi, a Python library.
  - pcpp, a C preprocessor written in Python.

-Note that at present the `pcpp` in pypi won't cut it.
+Note that at present the `pcpp` in pypi won't cut it, because in order to preprocess nuklear.h we rely on a fix that has not (as of writing) yet been integrated.
 You will have to install the one in my github fork.